SaraElwatany/Hilal-A-Skin-Burn-Severity-Assessment-Mobile-Application-Deployed-Version/README.md

 - High Performance: Achieved the best classification results using a modified MobileNet model, with an accuracy of (92.34% accuracy) for One Vs. Others model and (89.55% accuracy) for Two Vs. Three model.
--
-This project aims to bridge the gap between patients and specialists by providing fast and reliable burn diagnosis support, reducing the risk of delayed treatment and improving patient outcomes.

 ## Motivation
+This project aims to bridge the gap between patients and specialists by providing fast and reliable burn diagnosis support, reducing the risk of delayed treatment and improving patient outcomes through mobile-friendly burn assessment.

 https://github.com/user-attachments/assets/08232ad9-344e-4d1f-83ec-3b3a283c9438

 ## Methodology